rantonels/starless/README.md

 1) copying rendered data to the large final image buffer is slightly faster if it's contiguous
 2) per chunk, the raytracer performs full calculations relative to an object (disc, horizon, etc) if and only if at least one ray of it its the object.
 So, if chunks are actually contiguous, there is a certain probability that some of them will never hit certain objects and many computations will be skipped.
 Shuffled chunks almost surely hit every object in the scene.

+`-jN`: use N threads (tip: use N = number of cores).
+Default is 4.

-The (single) scene filename can be placed anywhere, and is recognized as such if it doesn't start with the `-` character.
+The (single) scene filename can be placed anywhere on the command string, and is recognized as such if it doesn't start with the `-` character.
 If omitted, `scenes/default.scene` is rendered.

 ## Writing .scene files